Healthy Society Check

 Great, what to do next?

 Score your society.
-Is your society performing great in an area of practice, you get a 3.
-If your soc do that area of practice but it needs improvement you get a score of 2.
-If you have no clue whether it's taking place -1 and 3 Hail Marys.
-7 areas times a max. score of 3 is 21.
-That's the highest score you can.
+Is your society performing great in an area of practice, you get 3 points (for that area).
+If your soc needs improvement in one of these areas you get a score of 2.
+If you have no clue whether it's taking place, -1 points and 3 Hail Marys.